Special effects of Batman Returns: Gotham Plaza miniature

 Miniatures by Boss Film Studios extended this illusion, adding a towering Gotham skyline—an aspect barely explored in the original film.
 Model shop supervisor David Jones noted that in Batman, skyscrapers were implied via matte paintings and brief aerial shots.
 For Batman Returns, more action occurred in the upper city, and new models were required.

 Boss Film constructed an 18-foot-tall miniature version of Gotham Plaza, derived from a 1:48 foamcore mockup designed to compensate for the forced perspective of the live-action set.
-According to effects supervisor John Bruno, the Warner Bros. set was “squeezed” in perspective to fit the stage, so the miniatures had to be expanded 30% in all directions to appear correct.
+According to effects supervisor John Bruno, the Warner Bros. set was "squeezed" in perspective to fit the stage, so the miniatures had to be expanded 30% in all directions to appear correct.
 Art director Tom Valentine provided accurate line drawings that modelmakers translated into multi-section miniatures built from plywood, pine, and resin castings.
 Many structures were five feet wide and sixteen feet tall, requiring detailed stucco work to match the textures of the film's cityscape.

-Twelve primary buildings were built for the Gotham Plaza miniature, along with eight background structures and over a dozen “floater” buildings to fill in gaps.
-Some were reused to extend shots, like the scene where Catwoman is carried skyward by an umbrella and dropped into another part of town.
-Lighting was key: director of photography Garry Waller lit the miniatures from below, using “cracker smoke” to enhance atmosphere.
+Twelve primary buildings were built for the Gotham Plaza miniature, along with eight background structures and over a dozen "floater" buildings to fill in gaps.
+Some were reused to extend shots, such as in the scene where Catwoman is carried skyward by an umbrella and dropped into another part of town.
+Lighting was key: director of photography Garry Waller lit the miniatures from below, using "cracker smoke" to enhance atmosphere.
 A custom motion-control elevator rig allowed the camera to track from the live-action plaza to the top of the miniature Shreck Building, blending both elements into seamless vertical shots.
 The miniature set was used for a promotional tie-in for Choice Hotels International, while the full-scale set was refit with a McDonald's for a separate campaign.